hoovercj/vscode-ghc-mod/client/README.md

     ],
     "default": "error",
     "description": "Controls the verbosity of logging.
 Logs can be seen in the console by opening the dev tools."
+},
+"haskell.symbols.provider": {
+    "type": "string",
+    "enum": [
+        "none",
+        "fast-tags"
+    ],
+    "default": "none",
+    "description": "Selects a symbol provider."
+},
+"haskell.symbols.executablePath": {
+    "type": "string",
+    "default": "fast-tags",
+    "description": "Full path to The symbol provider.
+Extension may behave unexpectedly if the symbol provider setting is for a different command than the path provided."
 }
 ```

 ## Changelog
+__0.4.0__
+- Added "Go to symbol"/"Show all symbols" support.
+Thanks to @archaeron for the feature.

 __0.3.0__
 - Added "insert type" command.
 Thanks to @theor for the pull request.

 __0.2.5__
-- Fixed a ghc-mod crash on longer sets of comment dashes such as `-----------`
+- Fixed a ghc-mod crash on longer sets of comment dashes such as `-----------`.

 __0.2.4__
 - Setting `"haskell.ghcMod.check": "onChange"` will cause the extension to use `map-file`.
 This removes the need to save the file but can cause problems in current ghc-mod (5.5.0) and lower, but will hopefully fixed in an upcoming released so I've prepared for it now.
-- fix a ghc-mod crash on `->` and `--`
+- Fixed a ghc-mod crash on `->` and `--`.

 __0.2.2__
-- fix a ghc-mod crash bug on mac when word is empty string (thanks @slepher)
+- Fixed a ghc-mod crash bug on mac when word is empty string (thanks @slepher).

 __0.2.0__
-- __Breaking:__ Files must be saved (auto-save is your friend)
+- __Breaking:__ Files must be saved (auto-save is your friend).
-- Type and Info tooltips are now more colorful (treated as code)
+- Type and Info tooltips are now more colorful (treated as code).
-- Go To Definition works
+- Go To Definition works.

 [ghc-mod-instructions]: http://www.mew.org/~kazu/proj/ghc-mod/en/install.html
 [haskell-linter-extension]: https://marketplace.visualstudio.com/items/hoovercj.haskell-linter